 Comparing Bonaire to the Greek Islands

 Greece is the European paradise of vacation islands.
-Below, you’ll see Bonaire placed next to popular Greek islands such as Kos, Corfu, and Rhodes.
+Below, you will see Bonaire placed next to popular Greek islands such as Kos, Corfu, and Rhodes.

 A map showing Bonaire alongside some popular Greek islands to gauge its size.
 There is Corfu, Santorini, Kos, Rhode, Zakhyntos and Kefalinia.